neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 4. Rationale: Researchers claim that, at the time of this publication, there did not exist a tailored application to the special education sector.

-5. Investigative Approach: Developed over 18 month field trial with one student with autism.
-Started with a prototype and with feedback made tweaks and increased features over time.
+5. Investigative Approach: Developed over an 18-month field trial with one student with autism.
+Then started with a prototype and with feedback made tweaks and increased features over time.

 6. Lessons Learned: A collective intelligence model can be applied to many different contexts—likely any context where the aggregated information from various contexts all surrounding the same issue or problem can yield revealing insights.

-7. Implications For Practice: Collective intelligence can be used in a variety of environments in order to yield insight that was not previously available.
-In special education, documentation from various practictioners is created in silos.
+7. Implications For Practice: Collective intelligence can be used in a variety of environments to yield insight that was not previously available.
+In special education, documentation from various practitioners is created in silos.
 An interface that can combine all that information can yield good insight.

-8. Implication for Resarch:  Where else is collective intelligence currently not being applied?
+8. Implications for Research:  Where else is collective intelligence currently not being applied?
 Can collective intelligence strategies yield more insight?

 D. G. Gregg, “Designing for collective intelligence,” Communications of the ACM, vol. 53, no. 4, p.
 134, Jan.
 2010.